 For starters, you want to control the noise levels in the office.
 If there’s too much noise going on while your employees are trying to work, it could ultimately stress them out.
 To help reduce noise, you can have a closed-off room dedicated to those who need extreme quiet while working.

-You can enforce quiet times during the day as well and limit the number of noises coming from outside the office.
+You can enforce quiet times during the day and limit the number of noises outside the office.

 Keep All Information Accessible

-A great way to decrease productivity is by having all of the necessary information, resources, and tools scattered throughout the office.
-When workers have to search around the office for things they need, it takes time away from their actual job.
+A great way to decrease productivity is by having all the necessary information, resources, and tools scattered throughout the office.
+When workers search around the office for things they need, it takes time away from their jobs.
 To prevent this, have a designated area where all supplies are located and organized for easy finding.

-Yes, meetings are an important part of making sure that everyone is working together and remaining on task.
-However, you don’t want to have several invaluable meetings each month.
-Only hold meetings that bring some type of value to your employees and you as well.
+Yes, meetings are an important part of ensuring that everyone works together and remains on task.
+However, you don’t want to have several invaluable meetings each month and only hold meetings that bring some value to your employees and you.

 5. Build a Desirable Work Environment

-You want a work environment where your employees feel like they’re wanted and welcomed.
-You want your employees to wake up each morning feeling ready to come into work that day.
-The more enjoyable the work environment, the more willing employees are to come into work in a good mood ready to get the job done.
+You want a work environment where your employees feel wanted and welcomed.
+You want your employees to wake up each morning feeling ready to come to work that day.
+The more enjoyable the work environment, the more willing employees are to go into work in a good mood, ready to get the job done.

 Play Background Music

 A large percentage of employees work better when there’s music playing in the background.
-The background music that you play should be soft and not disrupting in any way.
-If there are those who need absolute silence, they can work in the quiet room.
+The background music that you play should be soft and not disrupting.
+If some need absolute silence, they can work in a quiet room.

-Or, you can allow employees to bring their own headphones into work and listen to their own preferred music while they work.
+Or, you can allow employees to bring their headphones to work and listen to their preferred music while they work.

 Hand Out Free Food

 Who doesn’t love free food?
-Not only will providing free food to your employees put them in a better mood for the day, but providing them with healthy food is a great way to give them energy and a nice brain boost!
-You don’t have to provide loads of food each day, just some simple healthy snacks, energy bars, and coffee for example.
+Not only will providing free food to your employees put them in a better mood for the day, but providing them with healthy food is a great way to give them energy and an excellent brain boost!
+You don’t have to provide loads of food each day, just some simple healthy snacks, energy bars, and coffee.

-The way your office is laid out can affect the way your employees work.
+The way your office is laid out can affect how your employees work.
 An open layout promotes productivity, while a closed-in layout does not.
-Having an open layout encourages employees to come to one another with questions or when seeking advice and overall it encourages them to work together.
+Having an open layout encourages employees to come to one another with questions or when seeking advice, and overall it enables them to work together.

 You also want to think about the colours of your walls in the office.
-Different colours are aimed towards different types of work environments.
-Cooler colours are good for creating a relaxing space and warmer colours are good for creating a creative space.
+Different colours are aimed toward different types of work environments.
+Cooler colours are suitable for creating a relaxing space, and warmer shades are good for creating a creative space.

 Increase Productivity with These Positive Work Environment Tips

-If your office needs a hand in boosting productivity, then you’ll want to keep these helpful tips in mind.
-Remember, a positive work environment is the best way to keep your employees happy and ready to come into work each day.
+If your office needs a hand in boosting productivity, you’ll want to keep these helpful tips in mind.
+Remember, a positive work environment is the best way to keep your employees happy and ready to come to work each day.